ShadowScript404/CRYPTO.io/README.md

 ## Description

-This app allows users to track cryptocurrency prices in real-time using various APIs.
-It's built with modern web technologies like React, Vite, and Tailwind CSS to provide a responsive and fast user experience.
+It's built with modern web technologies like React, Vite, and Tailwind CSS, schadcn etc; to provide a responsive and fast user experience.

 # React + Vite